openlawlibrary/taf/docs/setting-up-new-library.md

 ### `dependencies.json`

-This target files is optional, but needs to be defined if the authentication repository references other authentication repositories (to define hierarchies), to make a use of the out-of-band authentication check and/or if the framework is to be used to handle information about the hosts.
+This target files is optional, but needs to be defined if the authentication repository references other authentication repositories (to define hierarchies), to make a use of the out-of-band authentication check.

-This is an example where there are no hierarchies, but we want to define the current repository's expected commit and want to make use of the hosts handlers.
+This is an example where there are no hierarchies, but we want to define the current repository's expected commit and want to make use of the update handlers.

 ```
 {